camilasedofeito/Quasi-static-Data/README.md

   Parameters_blockCompression.py (loading protocol, MPI decomposition).

   ---
-  Citation

-  If you use this dataset or scripts, please cite the associated paper (reference to be added upon publication).

-  ---
   Contact

   For questions about the data or scripts, please open an issue in this repository.